HKUST-KnowComp/Probing_toxicity_in_PTLMs/README.md

-# Probing_toxicity_in_PTLMs
+# Probing Toxicity in Large Pretrained Language Models
-Probing Toxic Content in Large Pretrained Language Models
+Code and data of our ACL 2020 paper.
+(Coming soon)